 Try Encha Matcha For The Best Organic Matcha Tea

 At Encha Matcha, we have organic green tea that is perfect for you.
 It's safely grown and produces a beautiful scent that's reflected in the umani, earthy taste.
 Each sip is a mouthful of perfection that can energize you throughout the day.
-All of our matcha is one of the only matcha powders that has been USDA and JAS organic certified, so that you can enjoy a cup of matcha without the use of chemical, pesticides, or the presence of harmful metals.
+All of our premium quality organic matcha powder is one of the only matcha powders that has been USDA and JAS organic certified, so that you can enjoy a cup of matcha without the use of chemical, pesticides, or the presence of harmful metals.
 Feel free to try our tea today if you want the best matcha experience.

 How is Encha Matcha made?